 You may work together on homework - in fact, that is highly recommended - but do not just copy someone else's answers.
-Not only is this dishonest, it will make you more likely to do badly on the next test.
+That would be dishonest.
+Make sure you contribute and understand how to work the problems.

 Policy for Students with Disabilities: